stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 This article is about *when* and *why* an algorithm would discriminate, and more importantly when it *won't*.
 To illustrate this I'm going to construct a few hypothetical worlds, run an algorithm on that hypothetical world, and illustrate the output.
 By inverting this process, we can conclude that *if* an algorithm behaves a certain way, that is evidence that the *world* behaves in a corresponding manner (this is the uncomfortable part).

 At the end I also discuss some ethical issues, but I take no particular position.
-My main goal here is to push discussion of this issue into a less innumerate direction.
+My main goal here is to push discussion of this issue in a less innumerate direction.

 ### What this article is NOT about

 This article is strictly NOT about badly implemented algorithms.
 Most of the people commenting on algorithmic discrimination are not arguing that a specific algorithm has an off-by-one error or proposing that we switch from a random forest to a deep neural network.
-I don't recall ever seeing any LaTeX on mathbabe.org.
-In the event that an algorithm is *incorrectly* predicting outcomes (whether in a biased or unbiased way) then we can all agree it should be corrected.
-Rather, I'm discussing the specific mechanics of algorithmic discrimination in order to move past the anthropomorphic nonsense.
+I've never seen any LaTeX on mathbabe.org.
+In the event that an algorithm is *incorrectly* predicting outcomes, we can all agree that statisticians should do their jobs better.

 All the simulation experiments in this article will be carefully tuned to avoid this situation.
-I'll just generate gaussian data and fit a linear model to it via least squares.
-The key point here is to avoid methodological errors - because I'm setting up the problem to be simple and easily solvable, you can't get a significantly better result by improving it.
+I'll be generating gaussian data and fiting a linear model to it via least squares.
+The key point here is to avoid methodological errors - because I'm setting up the problem to be simple and easily solvable, you can't get a significantly better result via better algorithm choices.
+Instead, we'll need to actually recognize and confront the reality of what can happen with *good* algorithms that return *correct* results.

-I'm very strictly NOT claiming that all real world models are perfect, I'm just assuming that bad models are a math problem with a math solution, and therefore beyond the reach of folks like mathbabe.
+I'm very strictly NOT claiming that all real world models are perfect, I'm just assuming that bad models are a math problem with a math solution (and therefore beyond the reach of Techcrunch).

 ## Different kinds of discrimination